Moana 2: Home media

-Moana 2 was released as a digital download on January 28, 2025, began streaming on Disney+ on March 12, 2025, and was released on 4K Ultra HD, Blu-ray, and DVD on March 18, 2025.
+Moana 2 was released as a digital download on January 28, 2025, began streaming on Disney+ on March 12, 2025, and was released on 4K Ultra HD, Blu-ray, and DVD on March 18.

-The film topped both the iTunes and Fandango at Home charts for the week ending February 2.
-It maintained its position at No. 1 on both charts in its second week and continued its success as the most popular title on Fandango at Home for the week ending February 16, marking its third consecutive week at the top.
-Moana 2 debuted at No. 1 on the UK's Official Film Chart based on digital downloads.
-The movie remained No. 1 on the Official Film Chart for a second consecutive week, selling over 33,000 copies.
+In the United Kingdom, Moana 2 debuted at No. 1 on the Official Film Chart based on digital downloads, remaining at the top for a second consecutive week with over 33,000 copies sold.
+In the United States, it topped both the iTunes and Fandango at Home charts for the week ending February 2.
+The film maintained the number-one position on both charts in its second week.
+For 2025, Moana 2 ranked seventh overall on Fandango at Home's digital sales and rentals chart.
+In physical media for 2025, Moana 2 ranked fifteenth on the Top Selling Titles on Disc (DVD + Blu-ray) of 2025, according to Circana VideoScan.
+The film achieved a sales index of 32.61 compared to the year's top-selling title.
+Blu-ray formats made up 44% of total unit sales, while 4K Ultra HD accounted for 4%.

-On Disney+, Moana 2 garnered 27.3 million views in its first five days, making it the third-highest launch ever for a theatrical film on the platform and the best launch for a Walt Disney Animation Studios title since Encanto in December 2021.
-Nielsen Media Research, which records streaming viewership on some U.S. television screens, estimated that Moana 2 garnered 1.9 billion minutes of watch time between March 10–16, making it the most-streamed film that week.
-Nielsen later reported that the film was the sixth most-streamed title overall in March 2025, with 3.9 billion minutes viewed.
-Between January and June 2025, Moana 2 accumulated a total of 7.227 billion minutes streamed, ranking as the most-streamed film in that period.
+On Disney+, Moana 2 garnered 27.3 million views in its first five days, becoming the third-highest launch ever for a theatrical film on the platform and the best launch for a Walt Disney Animation Studios title since Encanto in December 2021.
+Nielsen Media Research, which records streaming viewership on some U.S. television screens, reported that the film accumulated 1.9 billion minutes of watch time between March 10–16, making it the most-streamed film that week.
+Moana 2 was subsequently the sixth most-streamed title overall in March 2025, with 3.9 billion minutes viewed.
+Between January and June 2025, the film reached a total of 7.227 billion minutes streamed, ranking as the most-streamed film during that period.
+In December 2025, Disney announced that it was the most-watched film of the year on Disney+, with more than 80 million views.
+Nielsen later reported that Moana 2 was the second most-streamed film overall in 2025, with 9.43 billion minutes of watch time.